irena-flextool/flextool/docs/how_to.md

 Investments should not be used with this free rolling solve (`solve_mode`: *rolling_window*) as investments should only be done at the start of the periods. *Both the long-term storage and the investments can be taken into account with nested rolling solves that have a separate how-to*.

 Short term storages also are operated less optimally in a rolling window model.
-This is not necessarily a real problem, since perfect foresight linear optimization models are 'too optimal'.
+There is a positive side to this as well, since perfect foresight linear optimization models are 'too optimal'.
 They don't reflect the forecast errors present in real life.
 So, a rolling window model might operate a bit more *realistically* than a *single_solve* model.
 A *single_solve* model can consider things happening far in the future when setting the storage level at present, even though in reality that information is not available.
 So, the total cost of a *rolling_window* model should always be higher than the total cost from a complete *single_solve* model that has perfect information.

 To set a dispatch rolling window model you need to set the object `solve` parameters: